New

 Description

-Dr. Cliff Miyashiro arrives in the Arctic Circle to continue his recently deceased daughter's research, only to discover a virus, newly unearthed from melting permafrost.
-The plague unleashed reshapes life on earth for generations.
-Yet even while struggling to counter this destructive force, humanity stubbornly persists in myriad moving and ever inventive ways.
-Among those adjusting to this new normal are an aspiring comedian, employed by a theme park designed for terminally ill children, who falls in love with a mother trying desperately to keep her son alive; a scientist who, having failed to save his own son from the plague, gets a second chance at fatherhood when one of his test subjects—a pig—develops human speech; a man who, after recovering from his own coma, plans a block party for his neighbours who have also woken up to find that they alone have survived their families; and a widowed painter and her teenaged granddaughter who must set off on a cosmic quest to locate a new home planet.
+Dr. Cliff Miyashiro arrives in the Arctic Circle to continue his recently deceased daughter's research, only to discover a virus unearthed from melting permafrost.
+The plague reshapes life on Earth for generations.
+Yet even as humanity struggles to counter this force, people persist in myriad moving and inventive ways.
+Among those adjusting to this new normal are an aspiring comedian employed by a theme park for terminally ill children who falls in love with a mother trying to keep her son alive; a scientist who, having failed to save his own son from the plague, gets a second chance at fatherhood when one of his test subjects—a pig—develops human speech; a man who, after recovering from his own coma, plans a block party for neighbors who have also woken up to find that they alone have survived their families; and a widowed painter and her teenage granddaughter who must set off on a cosmic quest to locate a new home planet.
 From funerary skyscrapers to hotels for the dead, How High We Go in the Dark follows a cast of intricately linked characters spanning hundreds of years as humanity endeavours to restore the delicate balance of the world.
 This is a story of unshakable hope that crosses literary lines to give us a world rebuilding itself through an endless capacity for love, resilience and reinvention.
-Wonderful and disquieting, dreamlike and all
+Wonderful and disquieting, dreamlike and all too possible.

 Humanity's poignant odyssey through climate-triggered dystopia.